jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 4 - Structuring a Web Form/5-use-inline-error-messages.md

 The addition of the inline error message is extending the accessibility support the control already has to now include an error message.

 The error message could be contained in a `<div>` or `<span>` element, and could be hidden by CSS until needed.
-When the control is in error, the CSS style is removed, making hte message visible and announced by the screen reader when the control is in focus.
+When the control is in error, the CSS style is removed, making the message visible and announced by the screen reader when the control is in focus.

 ```html